derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 See the [WikiBooks](http://www.haskell.org/haskellwiki/Foldr_Foldl_Foldl')
 entry for more information on this.

-TODO: better explanation

-Such large trees pose two separate problems for us:

-* It takes a long time to go through the whole tree.
-* It takes up a lot of memory.

 ### Aside: Profiling an Application

 Before we second-guess the performance issues in the game, it's good to get